NicholasRasi/FL-Simulator/docs/optimizers.md

 The **Limited Time Selector** allows to define optionally define a time limitation for computation time, communication time and total time.
 Once obtained devices which respect time limitations, then select randomly among those devices.

+#### Limited Consumption Selector
+The **Limited Consumption Selector** selects devices with the biggest loss in the previous round and at the same time allows to define a limit of resources, energy and network consumption.

 ### Global Update Optimizer
 The **Global Update Optimizer** computes ```epochs``` (E), ```batch_size``` (B) and ```num_examples``` (N) so the amount of computation performed locally by each devices.
 The configuration can be different for every elected device.